Students, get your 2026 AP scores now.

 • Analyze historical developments and processes described in the sources

-• Put those historical developments and processes in the context
+• Put those historical developments and processes in context

 • Make connections between those historical developments and processes

-In the free-response section, you’ll write answers to questions in your test booklet.
-There are two questions: one document-based question and one long essay.
+In the free-response section, you’ll write answers to questions in the Bluebook testing app.
+There are two questions: one document-based question and one long-essay.

 Document-Based Question (DBQ)